 ELDEPRYL (selegiline hydrochloride) by Gen Pharmaceuticals is clinical pharmacology the mechanisms accounting for selegiline's beneficial adjunctive action in the treatment of parkinson's disease are not fully understood.
-Approved for cognitive disorders.
 First approved in 1996.

-ELDEPRYL (selegiline hydrochloride) is an oral selective monoamine oxidase type B inhibitor approved in 1996 as an adjunctive treatment for Parkinson's disease and cognitive disorders.
-It works by irreversibly inhibiting MAO-B enzyme activity, increasing dopaminergic neurotransmission in the brain and potentially enhancing cognitive function through multiple mechanisms including dopamine reuptake interference.
+ELDEPRYL (selegiline hydrochloride) is an oral small-molecule selective monoamine oxidase type B inhibitor used as an adjunctive treatment in Parkinson's disease.
+It works by irreversibly inhibiting MAO-B, an intracellular enzyme that catabolizes dopamine, thereby increasing dopaminergic activity in the brain.
+The drug acts as a 'suicide' substrate for MAO, combining irreversibly with the enzyme's active site.

 CLINICAL PHARMACOLOGY The mechanisms accounting for selegiline's beneficial adjunctive action in the treatment of Parkinson's disease are not fully understood.
 Inhibition of monoamine oxidase, type B, activity is generally considered to be of primary importance; in addition, there is evidence that…